awsdocs/amazon-chime-user-guide/doc_source/chime-schedule-meetings.md

 |  Learn about scheduling best practices  |  [Scheduling best practices](chime-scheduling-best-practices.md)  |
 |  Learn how to reschedule a meeting after a host leaves the organization  |  [Rescheduling a meeting when the host leaves](reschedule-meeting.md)  |

 Amazon Chime Pro users can allow external attendees to join their meetings\.
 They can also create *delegates*, other Amazon Chime Pro users who can schedule meetings on their behalf\.
 Delegates can attend meetings and access the same meeting actions as the meeting host\.
-For more information about the meeting actions available to a delegate, see [Meeting host actions](chime-organizer-call-controls.md)\.
+For more information about the meeting actions available to a delegate, see [Hosting meetings](chime-organizer-call-controls.md)\.

 Meeting hosts and delegates with Pro permissions can also schedule moderated meetings, which only start when a moderator joins\.
 Meeting attendees who enter the moderator passcode can access additional meeting actions, such as locking, recording, and ending meetings, and muting all other attendees\.
 For more information about moderated meetings, see [Moderator actions using the Amazon Chime app](moderate-meeting.md#actions-app)\.